Prospect-Robotics/lib2813/README.md

 ```
 git submodule update --init --recursive
 ```
-This command will recursivly initialize all submodules.
+This command will recursively initialize all submodules.

 This code is still in development, and apis are still subject to change.
 The most likely thing to get removed is the swerve api, as ctre recently released their own.